-Imagine the situation depicted above.
+Imagine the situation depicted in the left panel.
 No momentum fluxes, friction, or diabatic heating.
 Heat fluxes not varying with height.

-The heat fluxes extend all the way to the top and bottom boundaries where the vertical component of the MMC has to vanish.
+The heat fluxes extend all the way to the top and bottom boundaries where the vertical component of the MMC vanishes.